United Airlines pilot has license suspended after turning up drunk to work

-(The Hill) – A court in France sentenced a United Airlines pilot to a six-month suspended prison term and one-year suspended license for showing up to work intoxicated Tuesday, local media outlets reported.
+(The Hill) — A court in France sentenced a United Airlines pilot to a six-month suspended prison term and one-year suspended license on Tuesday for showing up to work intoxicated, local media outlets reported.

 “The safety of our customers and crew is always our top priority,” the United statement said.
 “We hold all our employees to the highest standards and have a strict no-tolerance policy for alcohol.
 This employee was immediately removed from service and we are fully cooperating with local authorities.”